-Field Description Development Phase Leave New selected.
+Field Description Development Phase Select New .
 Development Strategy Select the strategy used to develop the application version.
 Accessibility Select the value that specifies how the application is to be accessed.

-Application Type Select the application type.
+Field Description Application Type Select the application type.
 Target Deployment Platform Select the target deployment platform.
 Interfaces Select the check boxes for the interfaces available to access the application.
 Development Languages Select the check boxes for the languages used to develop the application version.

-Field Description Authentication System Select the check boxes for the authentication systems used to access the application.
+Authentication System Select the check boxes for the authentication systems used to access the application.

 - 6. (Optional) Click the ORGANIZATION ATTRIBUTES tab, and then make the following selections: - From the Business Unit list, select the business unit with which to associate the new application. - From the Industry list, select the industry for which this application is being developed. - From the Region list, select the region to associate with the application. - 7.
 (Optional) Click the BUSINESS RISK ATTRIBUTES tab, and then do the following: - a.
 From the Business Risk list, select the value that best represents the relative risk that this new application poses to the business goals of your organization. - b.
 In the Known Compliance Obligations section, select the check boxes for all known compliance obligations that apply to the new application. - c.
 In the Data Classification section, select the check boxes for all data classifications that this application stores. - d.
 In the Application Classification section, select the check boxes for all consumer types for which this application is being developed. - 8.
-To advance to the TEMPLATE settings, click NEXT. - 9.
+(Optional) Click the SCANCENTRAL DAST ATTRIBUTES tab if you are using Fortify ScanCentral DAST and do the following: - a.
+Enter the Base URL to set the prefix for all of the pages in your application. - To advance to the TEMPLATE settings, click NEXT. - 9.
 Under Issue Template, select the check box for a template to set the minimum thresholds for issue detection.
 To see a description of a template in the pane to the right, select its check box. - 10.
-To advance to the ACCESS tab, click NEXT. - 11. a.
+To advance to the ACCESS tab, click NEXT.

+- a.
 To assign a user from the Fortify Software Security Center database, leave LOCAL selected. - b.
 Select the check box for the team member or members you want to assign.